Edge Matching with Inequalities, Triangles, Unknown Shape, and Two Players: Shapeless Edge Matching

-An instance of $1 \times n$ edge matching with specified left boundary comes in the following form: a set of $T$ of $n$ tiles (signed or unsigned), and a single color $L$ denoting the color of the leftmost boundary of the $1 \times n$ box in which the tiles in $T$ must be placed.
+\begin{proof} A shapeless edge-matching solution can clearly be checked in polynomial time, so shapeless edge matching is in NP.

-For the reduction, we create a set of tiles which, if they are to be placed in a connected arrangement, force themselves into a rectangular framing structure that simulates a $1 \times n$ box.
-The frame tile set is listed in Figure~\ref{fig:shapeless tiles}, intended to be placed as in Figure~\ref{fig:forced frame}.
-In the signed case, we generate four new colors $\{TW,RW,BW,LW\}$ that appear positively and negatively and one new unmatchable color $U$ that appears only positively.
-In the unsigned case, each $U$ represents an unmatchable color that appears only once.
+To prove NP-hardness, we reduce from $1 \times n$ edge matching with specified left boundary color.
+Suppose we are given an instance consisting of a set $T$ of $n$ tiles (signed or unsigned) and a single color $L$ denoting the color of the left boundary edge of the $1 \times n$ target box.
+We will produce a shapeless edge-matching instance consisting of tile set $T \cup T'$, where $|T'| = O(|T|) = O(n)$.

-The resulting instance of shapeless edge matching is the input tiles $T$ along with the frame tiles.
+We design tile set $T'$ to force these tiles into a rectangular frame structure that simulates a $1 \times n$ box.
+Figure~\ref{fig:shapeless tiles} lists the tiles, and Figure~\ref{fig:forced frame} shows their intended placement.
+We use four new colors $\{TW,RW,BW,LW\}$ that appear positively and negatively (or in the unsigned case, without signs); each instance of $U$ represents a globally unique (and hence unmatchable) color.